Mary Ann Angell: Marriage and family

 Shortly after her arrival in Kirtland, she met and married Brigham Young.
 She encountered the widowed Young while he was giving a sermon, and Angell felt "drawn to him" as she listened to him preach.
 Young was quickly impressed by Angell's spiritual nature and countenance, and the two began their courtship.
-The couple secured a marriage license in February of 1834, and were legally married on March 31, 1834.
+The couple secured a marriage license in February 1834, and were legally married on March 31, 1834.
 The two were later sealed in the Kirtland Temple.
 Mary Ann Angell and Brigham Young had a total of six children together.

 Young departed for a mission to England in 1839, just ten days after Angell had given birth to their daughter Alice.
 During Young's absence, which lasted over 20 months, Angell and their six children at the time (two of which were from Young's previous marriage to Miriam Works) struggled with poverty, illness, and harsh conditions.
 Upon Young's return from England, Angell helped nurse him back to health after he became very ill with scarlet fever.

-In June of 1842 Brigham Young was married to Lucy Ann Decker.
+In June 1842 Brigham Young was married to Lucy Ann Decker.
 It is uncertain when Angell first learned of her husband's entrance into the practice of plural marriage—given that many early plural unions took place without the first wives' consent—but by 1843 she had signaled her acceptance of the doctrine and given her consent to her husband's subsequent marriages.
 Young was later sealed to Angell's mother Phebe and sister Jemima.

 Legacy

 Angell was referred to as “Sister Young” or “Mrs. Young” by her husband's other wives, whom she befriended.
 Young established his permanent residence with Angell in the White House, which was completed in 1854.
 While Angell never lived in the Lion House or the Beehive House with Young's other wives, she involved herself in the gatherings of the family on various occasions.
 Some of Young’s plural wives recognized Angell's position of prominence and apparently held her in high esteem.
 In a poem, Eliza Snow paid homage to Mary Ann as “Mother of mothers!
 Queen of queens.”
 Unlike some of Young's other wives, Angell never assumed a position of prominence within the church, other than through her marriage to Young.

-Angell died on June 27th, 1882 in Salt Lake City, Utah, surviving Young by nearly five years.
+Angell died on June 27, 1882, in Salt Lake City, Utah, surviving Young by nearly five years.
 She suffered from cancer for three years leading up to her death.
 Angell is buried in the Brigham Young Family Memorial Cemetery near the Mormon Pioneer Memorial Monument in Salt Lake City.